Food-as-Medicine • Cardiometabolic Care

 Make MTMs stick in HF programs

-- EHR integration: Discharge order-set prompt for MTM referral + RD follow-ups.
+- EHR integration: Incorporate discharge order-set prompts for MTM referral and RD follow-ups.

 - Logistics: Ensure reliable delivery windows and cold-chain integrity.